okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/hook-keys/index.md

 ##### Response parameters

-The response is a [key object](#key-object) that represents the key that was created.
+The response is a [Key object](#key-object) that represents the key that you create.
 The `id` property in the response serves as the unique ID for the key, which you can specify when invoking other CRUD operations.
 The `keyId` provided in the response is the alias of the public key that can be used to get details of the public key data in a separate call.

 ##### Request example